dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 6.2 Rounding on a logarithmic scale

 Just as driving to visit a next-door neighbor atrophies our muscles and ability to move around the physical world, asking calculators to do simple arithmetic dulls our ability to navigate the quantitative world.
 We never develop an innate sense of sizes and scales in the world.
-The antidote is to do the computations ourselves, but approximately—by placing quantities on a logarithmic scale and rounding them to the nearest convenient value.
+The antidote is to do the computations ourselves, but approximately — by placing quantities on a logarithmic scale and rounding them to the nearest convenient value.

 6.2.1 Rounding to the nearest power of ten The simplest method of rounding is to round every number to the nearest power of ten.
 That simplification turns most calculations into adding and subtracting integer exponents (the exceptions come from roots, which produce fractional exponents).
 Here,「nearest」is judged on a logarithmic scale, where distance is measured not with differences but with ratios or factors.

-For example, 50—although closer to 10 than to 100 on a linear scale—is a factor of 5 greater than 10 but only a factor of 2 smaller than 100.
+For example, 50 — although closer to 10 than to 100 on a linear scale — is a factor of 5 greater than 10 but only a factor of 2 smaller than 100.
 Therefore, 50 is closer to 100 than to 10 and would get rounded to 100.

 As practice, let's estimate the number of minutes in a day: 1 day × 24 hours